-BA (Hons) Animation was previously reviewed and approved by a University Validation Panel in 2012, and then again in 2015 to reflect changes in the academic model used across the University of Westminster.
-These panels included internal peers from the University, academic(s) from another university and a representative from industry.
-This process helps to ensure the comparability of the course to those offered in other universities and its relevance to employers.
+The course was initially approved by a University Validation Panel in 2001.
+The Panel included internal peers from the University, academic(s) from another university and a representative from industry.
+This helps to ensure the comparability of the course to those offered in other universities and the relevance to employers.

 The course is also monitored each year by the Faculty to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
-Staff will consider evidence about the course, including the outcomes from Course Committees, evidence of student progression and achievement and the reports from external examiners, to evaluate the effectiveness of the programme of study.
-Each Faculty puts in to place an action plan, derived from this process.
-This may for example include making changes on the way a module is taught or assessed, or even how the course is structured in order to improve the delivery.
-In such cases an approval mechanism is operated.
+Staff will consider evidence about the course, including the outcomes from Course Committees, evidence of student progression and achievement and the reports from external examiners, to evaluate the effectiveness of the course.
+Each Faculty puts in to place an action plan.
+This may for example include making changes on the way the module is taught, assessed or even how the course is structured in order to improve the course, in such cases an approval process is in place.